-- Drink at least 2 litres of water a day
+- Drink at least 2 liters of water a day

 5. Career Goals

-Career goals are the roadmaps that help you to achieve a more productive and progressive professional life.
-Irrespective of the stage you are currently in your career, you need to continually set goals to grow and achieve more.
+Career goals are the roadmaps that help you achieve a more productive and progressive professional life.
+Irrespective of the stage you are currently at in your career, you need to continually set these types of goals to grow and achieve more.